Valérien Ismaël: Return to VfL Wolfsburg II

 Ismaël returned to VfL Wolfsburg II on 1 June 2015.
 Repeating the success of his first tenure with the team, Wolfsburg II won the 2015–16 Regionalliga Nord.
 Once again though, Wolfsburg II lost in the promotion play-off, this time to Jahn Regensburg.

 VfL Wolfsburg

-First-team head coach Dieter Hecking was sacked on 17 October 2016 and was replaced by Ismaël on an interim basis.
+First-team head coach Dieter Hecking was dismissed on 17 October 2016 and was replaced by Ismaël on an interim basis.
 In his first four games in charge, Wolfsburg managed to win twice.
 Ismaël was promoted from interim coach to permanent head coach on 7 November 2016.
-Ismaël was sacked on 26 February 2017.
+Ismaël was dismissed on 26 February 2017.

 Apollon Smyrnis

 On 29 May 2018, it was announced that Ismaël had signed a two-year deal with Super League Greece club Apollon Smyrnis.
 However, after only managing them for one league game against Larissa on 25 August 2018, in which Apollon lost 0–1 at home, he was dismissed from his managerial post six days later due to disagreements with the club's president.